fdeblasio/pokeemerald-expansion/notes.md

 - Give Zapdos, Tapu Koko, and Kilowattrel Bolt Beak?
 - Make Outbreak Pokémon somehow obtainable in endgame?
 - Map out progression of low/medium/high power moves for each type/move type and improve level up movesets for more STAB
-- Set Deoxys to normal form if not already
 - Remove Safari Zone?
     - Move Solar Beam to Lilycove Department Store
     - Pichu: New Mauville